Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-8.md

 }
 ```

-Here you could add meta data to each channel.
+Here you could add metadata to each channel.
 But your structure is more complex.

-Option 3: Use array of objects with a channel name and posts property.
+Option 3: Use an array of objects with a channel name and posts property.

 ```JS
 [